kianamcc/kianamcc/README.md

 👋 Hi there, I’m Kiana McCullough

-- 🌻 I enjoy working with React.js
+- 🌻 I enjoy working with the web
-- 🌱 I'm currently working on redesigning some of my personal projects such as CatFinder
+- 🌱 I'm currently exploring backend development
 - 🌟 I can be reached at: kianamccu@gmail.com
 - 🐱 Fun fact: I live with 4 adopted cats